MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1705.md

 -->

 ## Update reset tool
-You can use the update reset tool, **CMUpdateReset.exe**, to fix issues when in-console updates have problems downloading or replicating.
+You can use the Configuration Manager Update Reset Tool, **CMUpdateReset.exe**, to fix issues when in-console updates have problems downloading or replicating.
 This tool is included with Technical Preview version 1705.
 You can find it on the site server of your technical preview site after you install the preview in the ***\cd.latest\SMSSETUP\TOOLS*** folder.

 This tool is intended for use with Configuration Manager Technical Preview versions 1606 and later.